 You will have lots of options in how you spend your day.
 You can choose the things you want to do and where you want to do them.
+As an example, if you choose to take a yoga class, you can choose to take a class offered at the Cooper Center, or a different yoga studio.

 Staff members will sit down with you to talk about the activities that are available, based on the services you receive and how much money you have, so that you can make your choices.

-Choices may include classes or activities offered by Ark Regional Services, UW/LCCC or other community-based classes, volunteering or a job, other activities available in Laramie, time with friends and people who are important to you, or events and activities in other towns like Ft.
+Choices may include classes or activities offered by Ark Regional Services, UW/LCCC or community classes, volunteering, a job, other activities available in Laramie, time with friends and people who are important to you, or events and activities in other towns like Ft.
 Collins or Denver.
 Sometimes you might choose something Ark staff members aren't able to help you with.
-If you do, we will tell you know right away and work with you and your case manager to help you find someone who can help you.
+If you do, we will tell you right away and work with you and your case manager to help you find someone who can help you.